Christmas in Colombia

 Christmas Food

-Typical food is one aspect of Christmas where Colombia falls a little short compared with my homeland of Britain.
 The typical Christmas nosh consists of bunuelos (fried balls of cornflour and cheese) which, despite being classed as Christmas food, are eaten all year round, and natilla (a kind of gelatine sweet) which is definitely only eaten at Christmas and is reasonably tasty.

 Christmas Music

-An important feature of Christmas in Colombia is the traditional music played throughout the festive season.
-Christmas music (usually referred to as "musica de diciembre") is classed as musica parrandera, a traditional dancy kind of music.
-Many of the sonsg' lyrics don't particularly relate to Christmas and I'm not sure how exactly it was decided that this would be Colombia's "Christmas Music", but the songs are upbeat and fit in well with the party spirit.
+Many of the sonsg' lyrics don't particularly relate to Christmas and I'm not sure how exactly it was decided that this would be Colombia's 'Christmas Music', but the songs are upbeat and fit in well with the party spirit.

-Return from Christmas in Colombia to Colombia Travel Guide
+Return from Christmas in Colombia to Homepage

 New!
 Comments